Epiphany Dermatology of Butte, MT

 Alyson Thede, MD, FAAD

 Special interest in skin cancer, Mohs surgery, complex facial reconstruction, melanoma, and general dermatology

-Passion for skin cancer education and prevention, patient advocacy, and creating strong relationships with her patients
+Passion for skin cancer education and prevention, patient advocacy, and creating strong, long-term relationships with her patients

 Laurie C. Shuttlesworth, PA-C